Shafqat Mahmood Expresses Dismay Over Inciting Religious Students For Personal Motives - UrduPoint

 Shafqat Mahmood Expresses Dismay Over Inciting Religious Students For Personal Motives

-Minister for Education and Professional Training Shafqat Mahmood Monday said using and inciting religious students for political motives by Jamait Ulema-e-Islam (JUI-F) chief Maulana Fazlur Rehman was very disappointing
+Minister for Education and Professional Training Shafqat Mahmood has said using and inciting religious students for political motives by Jamait Ulema-e-Islam (JUI-F) chief Maulana Fazlur Rehman was very disappointing

 Practical steps had already been taken by Pakistan Tehreek-e-Insaf (PTI) government to resolve all issues and reservations of Maulana Fazl-ur-Rehman, he said talking to a private news channel.